Wandering hen taken into custody at Pentagon security area

 WASHINGTON (AP) — A wandering chicken was caught sneaking around a security area at the Pentagon, a local animal welfare organization said.

-The loose hen was found Monday near the U.S. Department of Defense headquarters, the Animal Welfare League of Arlington wrote in a tweet.
+The loose hen was found early Monday morning near the U.S. Department of Defense headquarters, the Animal Welfare League of Arlington, Virginia, wrote on social media.

 “Apparently, the answer to ‘why did the chicken cross the road’ is to get to the Pentagon,” the group posted.

-The chicken was taken into custody by one of the welfare league’s staff members.
+The chicken was taken into custody by one of the league’s employees.

-Chelsea Jones, a spokesperson for the organization, told The Washington Post in an email that she couldn’t reveal precisely where the bird was spotted.
+Chelsea Jones, a spokesperson for the organization, said in an email that she couldn’t reveal the precise location where the bird was spotted.

-“For actual security reasons we are not allowed to disclose the exact location,” Jones said.
+“We are not allowed to disclose exactly where she was found,” Jones said.
+“We can only say it was at a security checkpoint.”

 It’s also unclear where the chicken came from or how she got to the Pentagon.

-Jones said the hen — which has brown feathers and a red comb and wattles — is believed to be a Rhode Island red.
+The hen — which has brown feathers and a red comb and wattles — is a Rhode Island Red.
+Jones described the bird as “sweet” and “nervous” but said she has allowed some people to pet her.

-She’s been named Henny Penny, and the animal group said she’ll soon be going to live at a local animal sanctuary.
+She’s now known as Henny Penny, one of the names given to the chicken that thinks “the sky is falling” in a folk tale.

-For copyright information, check with the distributor of this item, The Washington Post.
+This one has gained notoriety of her own: Jimmy Fallon performed a song about her on “The Tonight Show.”